nufke/loxberrypwa/docs/JSON-data-model.md

   type: string,                       // type of control, e.g., switch, button, slider, etc. See below
   room: string,                       // uuid of room
-  category: string,                   // uuid of category is_favorite?: Boolean,              // elevate to favorite item (optional) is_visible?: Boolean,               // make control invisible is_protected?: Boolean,             // passwd/PIN protected control (optional) order?: Number,                     // defines order in the App list (optional)
+  category: string,                   // uuid of category is_favorite?: boolean,              // elevate to favorite item (optional) is_visible?: boolean,               // make control invisible is_protected?: boolean,             // passwd/PIN protected control (optional) order?: Number,                     // defines order in the App list (optional)
   details: { ... }                    // details of the control
   states: { ... }                     // states of the control